 Before now we thought that the pill was statistically linked to cervical cancer because women on the pill are more likely to be sexually active and so more at risk of picking up HPV.
 Also, they do not necessarily use barrier contraception (condom or cap) which could prevent them picking up the HPV.
 But now it seems that it may actually directly increase the risk.

-About 8 in 100,000 women get cervical cancer every year in the UK.
-The recent research suggests that amongst women who have taken the pill for at least 5 years, that risk is doubled.
+Recent research suggests that amongst women who have taken the pill for at least 5 years, risk is almost doubled.
 But this is still a small risk, and it is important to know that taking the pill can help to protect you against womb and ovarian cancers.

 The evidence suggests that the increased risk of cervical cancer begins to drop as soon as you stop taking the pill.
 After 10 years the risk is the same as if you had never taken it.
 The important thing to remember is that regular screening can pick up changes in the cervix before they develop into a cancer.
 Obviously, screening is now very important for women taking the pill.

 Some research suggests that women with partners who have been circumcised are less likely to get cervical cancer.
 This may be because men who are circumcised are less likely to carry HPV infection.
 This research took into account different factors relating to sexual behaviour.

 You will quite often hear that women who started having sex young or women who have a lot of different sex partners are more likely to get cervical cancer.
 But really, this is only true because the earlier you start having sex and the more men you have sex with, the more likely you are to pick up an infection with a high risk (cancer causing) human papilloma virus (HPV).
 And so then you are more at risk of developing cervical cancer.